jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 ### Tool Functions Architecture
 The application uses a modular tool functions system that allows for easy extension with new capabilities:

-- **Individual Tool Modules**: Each tool function is in its own file (e.g., `weather.py`, `time.py`)
+- **Tool Registry**: Central management of all available tool functions
+  - Auto-discovers tool functions in the `backend/tools` directory
+  - Dynamically generates function schemas for API documentation
+  - Enforces consistent error handling and parameter validation
+  - Provides a unified interface for both synchronous and asynchronous tools

-  - Each module exposes one primary function (e.g., `fetch_weather`, `get_time`)
+- **One Tool Per Module Pattern**: Each module in the tools directory exposes one primary tool function
+  - `backend/tools/sunrise_sunset.py`: `get_sunrise_sunset` - Gets precise sunrise and sunset times for any location
+  - `backend/tools/weather_current.py`: `get_weather_current` - Gets current weather conditions (temperature, description, etc.)
+  - `backend/tools/weather_forecast.py`: `get_weather_forecast` - Retrieves detailed weather forecasts for upcoming days
+  - `backend/tools/time.py`: `get_time` - Retrieves the current time for a specific location based on coordinates
-  - Each module provides a `get_schema()` function that defines its OpenAI function calling schema
+  - Each module has a `get_schema()` function that defines its OpenAI function calling schema
-  - Functions can be synchronous or asynchronous (using `async/await`)

-- **API Integration**:
-  - `weather.py`: Uses OpenWeatherMap API for current weather and National Weather Service API for forecasts
-  - `time.py`: Uses TimezoneFinder and pytz for accurate local time

-- **Tool Registry** (`registry.py`): Central management of all available tools
-  - Automatically discovers and registers tool modules (both sync and async functions)
+  - Consistent naming pattern (module name directly reflects its functionality) makes it easier for LLMs to understand and use tools

+- **Code Reuse Pattern**: The tool functions follow a consistent pattern to promote code reuse:
+  - Tool functions import and call existing specialized fetcher functions
+  - Tool functions focus on formatting and filtering data for LLM consumption
+  - API interaction logic is centralized in dedicated fetcher modules
+  - This pattern ensures:
+    - Consistent error handling
+    - No duplication of API fetch logic
+    - Separation of concerns between data fetching and LLM formatting
+    - Easier maintenance when APIs change

+- **Future Tools**: The architecture is designed for easy extension with new tools
-  - Provides `get_tools()` to retrieve all schema definitions
+  - Create new Python modules in `backend/tools` with standardized schema definitions
-  - Provides `get_available_functions()` to map function names to implementations

-- **Tool Helpers** (`helpers.py`): Utilities for tool execution
-  - Validates function arguments
-  - Maps OpenAI function call requests to actual Python implementations
+  - Follow consistent naming pattern (module name should directly reflect its functionality)
+  - Follow consistent error handling patterns
-  - Handles execution of both synchronous and asynchronous functions
+  - Support both synchronous and asynchronous operations

-This architecture allows for easy extension by simply adding new Python files to the tools directory, following the pattern of existing tools.
-The registry will automatically discover and register new tools without requiring changes to other parts of the codebase.
+  - Reuse existing fetcher functions when possible
+  - Each new module should expose one primary tool function

+This modular approach makes it easy to add new capabilities without modifying the core application architecture.

 ### Utility Services
 The application includes several utility services to provide common functionality: